 If there’s one cable telecommunication industry trade show to attend every year, it’s SCTE•ISBE Cable-Tec Expo®.
-Since 1983, this four-day event has been where service providers, technology partners, and industry experts from around the world gather to witness the next generation of industry innovation and make valuable connections.
+Since 1983, this four-day event has been where service providers, technology partners, and industry experts from around the world have gathered to witness the next generation of industry innovation and make valuable connections.

 In 2020, Cable-Tec Expo was slated for October at the Colorado Convention Center in the heart of downtown Denver.

-On June 1st, SCTE•ISBE learned that the governor declared the convention center an emergency facility for COVID-19 through the fall.
+On June 1, SCTE•ISBE learned that the governor had declared the convention center an emergency facility for COVID-19 through the fall.
 That meant the team had five months to move more than 100 hours of programming, thousands of attendees, and interactive exhibits…online.

 With this challenge, SCTE•ISBE leadership saw an opportunity to prove its industry leadership by showcasing how crisis can lead to innovation.